larscom/ngrx-store-storagesync/README.md

       // will exclude key 'success' inside 'auth' and key 'loading' inside 'feature1' { stateKey: 'feature1', excludeKeys: ['auth.success', 'loading'] },

-      // will only include key 'success' inside 'auth' and key 'loading' inside 'feature2' { stateKey: 'feature2', includeKeys: ['auth.success', 'loading'] }
+      // will only include key 'success' inside 'auth' and all keys with 'loading' inside 'feature2' { stateKey: 'feature2', includeKeys: ['auth.success', 'loading'] }
     ],
     // defaults to localStorage